Original title: Vargens unge

 Finnish edition

-An atmospheric literary crime novel about desire and fanaticism by an award-winning fiction author
+An atmospheric literary crime novel about desire and fanaticism taking place in the Finnish forests near the Russian border, by an award-winning fiction author

 One day, a dirty and unfamiliar little boy stands in Seija's tulip bed.
-Upon seeing his wide-open eyes, her motherly heart overflows, but the boy refuses to say a word–only a memory card is found in his mouth.
-Police Inspector Minna and her sidekick Timo are called, but no one has reported a missing child.
+Upon seeing his wide eyes, her motherly heart overflows, but the boy refuses to say a word – only a memory card is found in his mouth.
+Police Inspector Minna and her sidekick Timo are called in, but no one has reported a missing child.
 Who is the boy and where does he come from?

 When the photographer Gloria moves into a collective in the forest, she feels that she has found her home.
 She enjoys the freedom and companionship, blind to what is going on around her.
 And when the truth is finally revealed, it is too late for her to escape.